verifa/website/src/posts/helsinki-hashicorp-user-group-meetup-4.md

 18:00 Welcome words from Supermetrics

-18:15 **Jacob Lärfors, Verifa Bootstrapping production-ready Kubernetes clusters using Terraform and ArgoCD** [Jacob Lärfors](https://www.linkedin.com/in/jlarfors/) is CEO at Verifa and a HashiCorp afficiando, with years of experience with cloud technologies and continuous practices.
+18:15 **Jacob Lärfors, Verifa: Bootstrapping production-ready Kubernetes clusters using Terraform and ArgoCD.** [Jacob Lärfors](https://www.linkedin.com/in/jlarfors/) is CEO at Verifa and a HashiCorp afficiando, with years of experience with cloud technologies and continuous practices.

 19:00 **Supermetrics' speaker** - to be announced